Mr-Explorer142/Mr-Explorer142/README.md

 - 💞️ I’m looking to collaborate on JavaScript and Python Developers.
 - 📫 How to reach me?
 Well, mail here : tahmidtamim143@gmail.com
 - 😄 Pronouns: Tamim
-- ⚡ Fun fact: I am a newbie in Programming 😁
+- ⚡ Fun fact: I don't have any project yet.
+But it is coming soon 😁